Multiflexxx/find-a-gamer/Planning/planning01.md

 ## Idea:
 - Every user has an own account, where he/she can enter a list of his/her favourite games
-- Matchmaking for a choosen number of searching players
+- Matchmaking for a chosen number of searching players
 - Discover trending now games, for most searched games
 - Personised landingpage if logged in